Zzzul/generator-docs-next/docs/contributions.md

     },
     ```

-12. Update the following code to `bootstrap/app.php`
+12. Add the following code to `bootstrap/app.php`

     ```php
     ->withProviders([